Beginning her theatre career as the playwright, director and star of

 Rachel completed the fourteen-week producing course at the Commercial

-Theatre Institute, and recently served as co-President of the League
+Theater Institute, and recently served as co-President of the League

 of Professional Theatre Women after having served as co-Secretary and chair of the Networking Committee.
+In 2012, Rachel received the LPTW's Lucille Lortel Award.